Non-Gaussian error propagation in orbital mechanics

 - View All

-The problem of propagating orbit initial condition uncertainty is examined.
-The dominant Earth oblateness (J2) and atmospheric drag perturbations are included in the equations of motion.
-The covariance due to uncertainty in position and velocity is propagated forward in time in the conventional rectangular coordinates, polar coordinates and the orbit element space.
-The orbit elements are considered as a candidate set because all but one of them are "slow-varying" varying functions of time.
-The orbit averaged effects of the perturbations are derived to establish variational expressions valid over long time periods.
-Certain measures of "nonlinearity" are developed to evaluate the validity of the linearization approximations.
-After linearization in polar coordinates, the nonlinear transformation from polar to rectangular coordinates analytically maps Gaussian statistics in polar coordinates into highly non-Gaussian statistics in rectangular coordinates.
-These results are in close qualitative agreement with Monte-Carlo simulations.
-Results due to linearization in orbit elements appear most promising for long-term uncertainty propagation.
+The problem of propagating orbital uncertainty is examined.
+The dominant earth oblateness (J2) and atmospheric drag perturbations are included in the equations of motion.
+The covariance due to uncertainty in position and velocity is propagated forward in time in the conventional rectangular and polar coordinates.
+The initial covariance matrix is propagated through Linear Error Theory in both the coordinate systems.
+After linearization in polar coordinates, the nonlinear transformation from the polar coordinates to the rectangular coordinates is successful in approximating the highly non-Gaussian nature of the full orbit evolution of the actual distribution.
+These results are in close qualitative agreement with the conventional Monte-Carlo Simulations.

 author list (cited authors)

 Junkins, J. L., Akella, M. R., & Alfriend, K. T.